ECHotline Reporting Procedures

 - Information received through the ECHotline will be reviewed by no less than three college staff members.
 (Anonymous letters and any other information received outside the normal reporting procedures will be managed in the same way as information received through the hotline.)

-- If the information received deals directly with Human Resources, the Provost and Sr. Vice President, the Vice President for Administration, and the Vice President for Finance will receive the information.
+- If the information received deals directly with Human Resources, the Provost and Sr. Vice President, and the Vice President for Administration & Finance will receive the information.

-- If the information received deals directly with any member of Senior Staff, the President will receive the information and will review it with the Associate Vice President for Human Resources and one other member of Senior Staff, to be determined by the President.
+- If the information received deals directly with any member of Senior Staff, the President will receive the information and will review it with the Director of Human Resources and one other member of Senior Staff, to be determined by the President.

-- If the President is the subject of information submitted to the hotline, the Chair of the Board of Trustees will receive the information as well as the Provost and Associate Vice President for Human Resources, and the appropriate Vice President, depending on the issue.
+- If the President is the subject of information submitted to the hotline, the Chair of the Board of Trustees will receive the information as well as the Provost and Director of Human Resources, and the appropriate Vice President, depending on the issue.

-- The Associate Vice President for Human Resources and Vice Presidents/Dean of Students will be informed as to whether the information submitted to the hotline was submitted anonymously, with the name of the submitter, or with the name withheld at the submitter’s request.
+- The Director of Human Resources and Vice Presidents/Dean of Students will be informed as to whether the information submitted to the hotline was submitted anonymously, with the name of the submitter, or with the name withheld at the submitter’s request.

-- The Vice Presidents/Dean of Students and Associate Vice President for Human Resources will determine the appropriate process by which to address the concern.
+- The Vice Presidents/Dean of Students and Director of Human Resources will determine the appropriate process by which to address the concern.

-- If it is determined that an investigation is appropriate, the Associate Vice President for Human Resources (or staff under the AVP direction) will conduct a thorough and impartial investigation and report the results to the appropriate Vice Presidents/Dean of Students addressing the matter.
+- If it is determined that an investigation is appropriate, the Director of Human Resources (or staff under the Director's instruction) will conduct a thorough and impartial investigation and report the results to the appropriate Vice Presidents/Dean of Students addressing the matter.
 The investigation results will be shared with the appropriate Senior Staff member for action provided the concern does not involve the Sr. Staff member.
 If the concern involves another Senior Staff member, the matter will be referred to the President for action.

 - The Human Resources staff member investigating a concern will make every attempt to protect the source of the information as coming from the hotline.